vestedinterests/vestedinterests.github.io/research.md

 + **Paper under Review**

-+ **Can identity appeals in party communication or news media influence voter perceptions?** with _Fabienne Lind, Hajo G. Boomgaarden & Markus Wagner_
++ **Identity Effects: The Influence of Party Messages and News Reporting on Party-Group Linkages** with _Fabienne Lind, Hajo G. Boomgaarden & Markus Wagner_

 + **Comparing Automated Text Measurements of Morality** _with Freddy Hopp_